 Housing Discrimination in Oregon

-- Refusing to rent, sell, or negotiate housing after the receipt of a bona fide offer
+- Refusing to rent or sell on a bona fide offer

-- Falsely denying the availability of housing for inspection, sale, or rental
+- Falsely denying the availability of a unit

 Additional Landlord Tenant Regulations in Oregon